Welcoming the Deaf In Our Community With a Baseball Fundraiser

 “It’s moving to see the emotion deaf people have from these interactions,” he says.
 “A lot of deaf people have very little interaction with other deaf people until they come to these activities.
 I facilitated meetings like this in Illinois, and it made a big impact on people.
 That’s something I’d like to do in Myrtle Beach.

-“My goal for this whole program is that we as a society want to make sure that deaf people have access to experiences and the potential to living a fulfilled life.
+“My goal for this whole program, is that we as a society, make sure that deaf people have access to experiences and the potential to living a fulfilled life.
 Yes, you’re a deaf person in a hearing world, and sometimes it’s difficult.
 Many feel like they will never match up.
 But I want teens to grow up knowing that they have peers like them.
 Sometimes these children grow up in a family with no sign language skills.
 Setting a program up like this can give families the gift of communication with one another.

 “Without that ability from a young age, it can separate and isolate children more and more as the years go on.
 I want people to have communication and connection, and I don’t know if that can happen without setting something like this up.
 I don’t want deaf individuals to grow up and feel they can’t live in a hearing world being deaf.
 I want them to know they can improve and get work and an education.
 I didn’t grow up in this state but thought: ‘you know what, let’s do this.’”